-At Rush, you will be cared for by interventional radiologists who have pioneered IVC filter removal for challenging cases and have a 100% success rate.
+At Rush, you will be cared for by our experts, who have pioneered IVC filter removal for challenging cases and have an excellent success rate.

-However, if a filter isn't eventually retrieved, it may actually cause blood clots or other complications.
+However, if a filter isn't eventually retrieved, it may cause blood clots or other complications.

-IVC (inferior vena cava) filter removal is a procedure in which an IVC filter that had previously been placed in the patient is retrieved.
+IVC filter removal is a minimally invasive procedure in which an IVC filter that had previously been placed in the patient is retrieved.
+The procedure is performed by our experts in interventional radiology and vascular surgery.

 Who Would Benefit from IVC Filter Removal?

 Not every filter should be removed, but everyone who has one should be evaluated.
-If you have a removable filter, it should be removed when the risk of a blood clot traveling to the lungs has passed, or if you are able to take blood thinners to reduce your risk of clotting.
-Your team of interventional radiologists will evaluate you to determine options for retrieval for any of the following reasons:
+Your team of experts will determine options for retrieval for any of the following reasons:

 - Removal is recommended when the filter is no longer needed, according to the U.S. Food and Drug Administration.